Tans37/Multimodal-Image-Captioning/README.md

-# Image Captioning with T5 and EfficientNet
+# Multimodal Image Captioning with T5 and EfficientNet

 This project builds a compact yet effective image captioning pipeline using:
 - 🧠 **EfficientNet** for visual feature extraction